 A polygraph test will take a minimum of 1.5hours but may take up to three hours.
 The test comprises of a number of unbiased and objective phases:

-Being nervous before a polygraph exam is common and not unusual.
-Being nervous doesn’t cause a person to fail a polygraph test….lying does.
+Being nervous and anxious before a polygraph exam is common and not unusual.
+It is also normal to worry about failing the test, even if you know you are being truthful.
+Being nervous doesn’t cause a person to fail a polygraph test, – lying does.

 Provided that examiner conducting the test is trained and qualified it is highly improbable.
 The polygraph is a medical instrument that records changes in a person’s autonomic reactivity whilst they answer questions, and If a person engages in behaviours in order to distort the polygraph tracings, it becomes evident to a trained examiner when he sees the tracings.